adinvdas/adhi-learns/README.md

 ### NPM (Node Package Manager)

-NPM is a large collection of code packages written by other developers.
+NPM is a tool that comes with the Node js.
-These packages solve common problems, so instead of writing code from scratch, you can use ready-made solutions.
+It is a package that consists of the code written by other programmers.
+By using NPM people don't have to build everything from the scratch and instead they can use these ready to use packages.

-It saves time and effort, like using ingredients that are already prepared.
+Think of NPM as a appstore when we want to use a particular app we install it and use it, Likewise when we need to use a package on our code we install a NPM package and use it.

 ## Browser Dev Tools